SkyDeckAGoGo/neo-beta-plus/README.md

 For more info on this pack, check out the Planet Minecraft page (https://www.planetminecraft.com/data-pack/neo-beta-datapack-beta-1-7-3-esque-terrain-generation-for-your-1-16-2-worlds/)

 # Updates
+V1.2.1 - 25/01/2021
++ Hopefully fixed an issue where big tree leaves were decaying
++ Fixed snowy taigas and tundras not spawning features
++ Added coral and sea pickles to rain forests
++ Changed bamboo spawning frequency

 V1.2 - 24/01/2021
 + Forked project into a new repo.
 This will make it easier to distinguish between Neo-Beta and Neo-Beta Plus
 + Made some changes to biome distribution and noise variables.
 Old worlds will have chunk borders when loading new terrain.